 ZeroWater’s place in the market

-While conducting our research to determine the best overall water filter pitcher on the market, we had an in-depth conversation with the CEO of ZeroWater, Doug Kallam.
-He explained to us that ZeroWater is by no means the largest company in the water filter market, nor do they wish to be.
+While conducting our research to determine the best overall water filter pitcher on the market, we had an in-depth conversation with Doug Kallam about his goals for ZeroWater.
+He explained to us that the company is by no means the largest company in the water filter market, nor do they wish to be.

-In that sense, ZeroWater has been successful, and is the 2nd largest pour-through water filter brand in the market, behind only Brita.
+In that sense, ZeroWater has been successful, and is the second-largest pour-through water filter brand in the market, behind only Brita.